qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 - In the **certmgr** window, go to **Trusted Root Certification Authorities** - **Certificates** - Right-click on the **Charles Proxy CA** certificate and delete it.
 ![image](https://user-images.githubusercontent.com/52943116/144748946-435e88eb-56da-4574-b112-795f63440e1c.png)

-## 11. Is it possible to install the IPA without a computer?
+## 12. Is it possible to install the IPA without a computer?
-- **Yes, it is 100% possible!** However, it requires additional steps.
-I may add it in the future.
+- Yes, it is.